Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Discussion

 \section{Discussion}

 This paper addresses the substantive problem of online tracking of an emergent epidemic, assimilating multiple sources of information through the development of an information-adjusted SMC algorithm.
 When incoming data follow a stable pattern, this process can be automated using standard SMC algorithms, confirming current knowledge \citep[\textit{e.g.}][]{DukLP12,OngCCLLLTG10}.
 However, in the likely presence of interventions or any other event that may provide a system shock, it is necessary to adapt the algorithm appropriately.
-On observing the impact that a new batch of data has on the ESS of a particle set, tailoring of the MH-kernel and selection of suitable thresholds can ensure efficient performance.
-However, as we have seen, given that prior distributions may not be well chosen and not all models well conceived this might necessitate some careful tinkering.

-Having simulated an epidemic where a public health intervention provides a sudden change to the pattern of case reporting, we have constructed a more robust SMC algorithm by tailoring: \begin{enumerate}[label=(\alph*)] \item the choice of rejuvenation times through tempering; \item the choice of the MH-kernel by hybridising local random walk and Gibbs proposals; \item a stopping rule for the MH steps based on intra-class correlations to minimise the number of iterations within each rejuvenation. \end{enumerate} The end result is an algorithm that is: a hybrid of particle filter and population MCMC \citep{Gey91, LiaW01, JasSH07}; robust to possible shocks; improves over the plain-vanilla MCMC in terms of run-times needed to derive accurate inference; and can provide all the distributions we need for posterior predictive measures of model adequacy.
-Throughout we have inevitably made pragmatic choices and alternative strategies could have been adopted.
-We reflect on these, lessons learned and outstanding questions in what follows.
+Using a simulated epidemic where a public health intervention provides a sudden change to the pattern of case reporting, we have constructed a more robust SMC algorithm by tailoring: 1) the choice of rejuvenation times through tempering; 2) the choice of the MH-kernel by combining local random walk and Gibbs proposals; 3) a stopping rule for the MH steps based on intra-class correlations to minimise the number of iterations within each rejuvenation.